hadasbro/jLogger/README.md

 ---

+## Install

+Install from sources.

+Current version is 1.0.1-SNAPSHOT.
+Version 1.0.1 Stable will be added to Maven Central.

+---

 ## Overview

 To use this module just simply add a @Logger annotation to your function/method/clousure or rest controller method as below.